 MC and MAPI are 99.85% and 100% owned subsidiaries, respectively, of Vistamalls, Inc. (VMI), a publicly listed holding company in the Philippine Stock Exchange (PSE).
-VMI is 88.34% owned by Vista Land & Lifescapes, Inc. (VLLI) and the rest by the public while VRI, CPI and CAPI are wholly owned subsidiaries of VLLI.
-VLLI is a publicly listed investment holding company which is 65.84% and 65.17% owned by Fine Properties, Inc., (Ultimate Parent Company), as of December 31, 2022 and 2021, respectively, and the rest by the public.
+VMI is 88.34% owned by VLLI and the rest by the public while VRI, CPI and CAPI are wholly owned subsidiaries of VLLI.
+VLLI is a publicly listed investment holding company which is 65.84% owned by Fine Properties, Inc., (Ultimate Parent Company), as of December 31, 2023 and 2022, and the rest by the public.